 Tip: Take your blue or purple Christmas tree to your celebrations!
 With a few adjustments, it can be your centerpiece for all upcoming holidays.

 Let the cool hues of blue and purple Christmas trees cure your holiday blues.
 The sky’s the limit when it comes to the ornaments that will complement these unique trees.
 Dive into the sea of decorating choices and let your colorful personality shine!

-Which of these ideas got you excited?
-Which ones “blue” your mind?
+Which of these ideas got you excited and “blue” your mind?
 Feel free to leave a note in the comments section.
 Share this blog with your friends and family who love blue and purple, too.